 - CThe intensity of the infrared source used

 Which of the following statements about IR spectroscopy is false?

 - AAbsorptions due to bond stretching are generally weak.

 - BStretching frequencies are higher than corresponding bending frequencies.

-- CConjugation lowers the energy required to cause a bond to stretch.
+- DConjugation lowers the energy required to cause a bond to stretch.

 In order for an IR vibration to be allowed, what condition must be met?

-- BThere must be a change in the polarizability of the molecule.
+- AThere must be a change in the polarizability of the molecule.

-- DThere must be a change in dipole moment of the molecule.
+- BThere must be a change in dipole moment of the molecule.